Fencing classes and trainings in Stockton, CA

 Standard (two classes/week): $169/month

 This is the basic program that fits most of our members.
 You select two days a week, preferably either Tue/Sat, or Wed/Sat, so you can

 keep (fencing and learning with) the same group of peers.

-Full (up to 3 classes/week and one free individual lesson a month): $195/month
+Sport (up to 3 classes/week and one free individual lesson a month): $229/month

-This is the full fencing training option for those serious about sport.
+This is the full fencing training option for those serious about their activity.
 This program gives you the access to all of our fencing classes and trainings (for your age group),

 free of additional fees, and the priority in equipment repair and in scheduling individual lessons.
-This is the option for those with
+This is the option for those who are serious about their workout, and those with